IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 ### FORMS:

+• Cat form responsive is still incomplete.
+Some input is extra small, and the "scroll to top" button disappeared.

 • Animal Foster type not registering.
 [In-progress] - Albert

 • Hide empty fields in foster modals and tables if it's attributes are empty or undefined.
 User shouldn't be able to see label witout data.